clquwu/Cosmos-Music-Player/README.md

 - Check internet connection
 - Verify API keys are correctly configured
 - Try the "Wrong artist?" feature for alternative sources

+**Equalizer not working:**
+- Ensure the equalizer is enabled (toggle on)
+- Check that audio output is not externally limited (headphone safety, volume limits)
+- Try resetting to a preset before applying custom settings
+- Restart playback if changes don't apply immediately

 **Playlist sync issues:**
 - Ensure iCloud Drive has sufficient storage